House of Councillors (Bavaria): History

-Modeled after the British House of Lords, the House of Councillors was intended to serve as an intermediary between the Crown and the House of Representatives, and formally served as the lower house's equal.
-Its members comprised the aristocracy and noblemen, including the royal princes, holders of the crown offices, archbishops, members of the Mediatized Houses in bavaria and hereditary and lifelong nominees of the crown.
+Modeled after the British House of Lords, the House of Councillors was intended to serve as an intermediary between the Crown and the Chamber of Deputies, and formally served as the lower house's equal.
+Its members comprised the aristocracy and noblemen, including the royal princes, holders of the crown offices, archbishops, members of the mediatized houses in Bavaria and hereditary and lifelong nominees of the crown.

 The House of Councillors held its sessions in secret, which is one of the reasons why it received little public attention during the Vormärz in Bavaria.
-Recent research suggests that the power of the House of Councillors far exceeded that of the House of Representatives.
+Recent research suggests that the power of the House of Councillors far exceeded that of the Chamber of Deputies.